lenkat101/A-Chat/README.md

 5. Open a Pull Request.

 ## 📜 License

-MIT License.
-Free to use in any project.
+GNU GPLv3 License.
+Free to use, but modifications must be open-source.